danielshervheim/danielshervheim.github.io/content/about.md

 I'm interested in technology and art, which has led me to study computer graphics.

-I graduated in December 2019 with a B.S. in computer science.
-I am currently pursuing an M.S. in computer science at the University of Minnesota.
+I graduated in January 2022 with an M.S. in computer science from the University of Minnesota.
+During my time there, I worked as a computer science teaching assistant and at [AISOS](http://aisos.umn.edu/), where I helped build informative digital experiences.

-I also work as a computer science teaching assistant and at [AISOS](http://aisos.umn.edu/), where I help build informative digital experiences.
+I currently work at Apple as a graphics engineer.

 In my spare time I like to read, draw, play games, listen to podcasts, and spend time with my friends and family.